-- Load bearing walls – these are fundamental to the structure of your home and you should get expert advice from an architect or structural engineer before they are altered, built or removed.
-When removing a load bearing wall a structural engineer considers the loads on the wall and will design a beam and other supporting structures to safely transmit the loads to the ground.
+- Load-bearing walls are fundamental to the structure of your home and you should seek professional advice before you alter, build or remove them.
+When removing a load-bearing wall a structural engineer considers the loads on the wall and will design a beam and other supporting structures to safely transmit the loads to the ground.

-- Fire protection – walls around staircases offer protection to allow you to escape in the event of a fire, so altering these walls will mean you will probably need to take other measures such as fitting smoke alarms or upstairs windows suitable for fire escape to compensate.
+- Walls around staircases offer fire protection, allowing you to escape in the event of a fire, so altering these walls will mean you will probably need to take other measures such as fitting smoke alarms or upstairs windows suitable for fire escape to compensate.

-Generally window repairs such as replacing broken glass, fogged double-glazing, rotten sashes and rotten sections of the frame can be done without seeking building regulation approval.
-But if you live in a conservation area, area of outstanding natural beauty or if your home is listed then you will need to get building regulation approval (and possibly planning permission too) for almost any glazing work – so check with your local building control team.
+But if you live in a conservation area, an area of outstanding natural beauty or if your home is listed, then you will need to get building regulations approval (and possibly planning permission too) for almost any glazing work – so check with your local building control team.

-Fully replacing windows would usually require building regulation approval, but most work can be carried out using a FENSA registered installer.
+Fully replacing windows would usually require building regulations approval, but you can carry out most work using a registered competent person installer.
 They will carry out the work to the correct standards and provide you with all the relevant certificates on completion.
-More information can be found in our section on Competent Persons Schemes.
+More information can be found in our section on the Competent Person Scheme at Competent Persons Schemes.